Houayxay

 The town lies on the Mekong River opposite Chiang Khong in Thailand.
-The Fourth Thai-Lao Friendship Bridge at Ban Houayxay, which opened in December 2013 and replaced ferry service across the river, is now the northernmost road border crossing between the two countries.
+The Fourth Thai-Lao Friendship Bridge at Ban Houayxay, which opened in December 2013 and replaced ferry service across the river, is the northernmost road border crossing between the two countries.
 Asian Highway 3, which runs through Ban Houayxay, extends north to Yunnan Province of China and south to Chiang Rai Province of Thailand.

 Houayxay has a domestic airport (HOE) with regular flights to Vientiane and Luang Prabang (depending on the season).

-Boats (speed and slow boats, freighters, luxury cruisers for tourists and others) run down the Mekong to Pakbeng, Luang Prabang and other destinations.
+The town is the starting point for boats (speed and slow boats, freighters, luxury cruisers for tourists and others) on the Mekong River to Pakbeng, Luang Prabang and other destinations.

-Fort Carnot, an ancient French fort in ruins, sits on a hill overlooking the town and the Mekong River.
+Houayxay is home to the Gibbon Experience.
+It is a series of ziplines and treehouses providing an overnight experience.